Estinox/estinox.github.io/about.md

 title: About the Blog
 ---

-Hey there!
-My name is Kevin, and welcome to Centrally Distributed.
+Hey there, didn't see you for a sec!
+I'm Kevin and welcome to Centrally Distributed.

 If you haven't already guessed from its name, Centrally Distributed is a personal blog pivoted around statistics and machine learning.
 Although from time to time, you might see a few hobby posts tossed in, just to prove that I'm not a robot (or is that what a robot would say?).

-## About the Author
+# About the Author

 Grew up around Toronto, Canada, and went to the University of Waterloo for its computer science program.
 Currently, I'm working at Tower Research Capital as a programmer, helping the group here develop automated short-term trading strategies.